Walrus: An Efficient Decentralized Storage Network: Related Work

 \section{Related Work}

-Censorship resistant storage and blob data dissemination motivated much of the early peer-to-peer movement and the need for decentralization.
-Within academia Anderson proposed the Eternity service~\cite{anderson96eternity} in 1996, to ensure documents cannot be suppressed.
-Within the commercial and open source communities systems like Napster~\cite{carlsson2001rise}, Gnutella~\cite{ripeanu2001peer}, and Free Haven~\cite{dingledine2001free} and early Freenet~\cite{clarke2001freenet} used nodes in an unstructured topology to offer storage, routing and distribution largely of media files.
-These systems operated on the basis of centralized or flood fill algorithms for lookup and search; and full replication of files, often on node used to route responses.
-These provide best effort security and poor performance.

-Later research, in the early 2000s, proposed structured peer-to-peer topologies in the form of distributed hash tables (DHT), such as Chord~\cite{stoica2003chord}, Pastry~\cite{rowstron2001pastry}, Kademlia~\cite{maymounkov2002kademlia}, largely to improve lookup performance, as well as reduce the replication factor for each file.
-DHTs remarkably do not require consensus or full state machine replication to operate.
-However, have been shown to be susceptible to a number of attacks: Sybil attacks~\cite{douceur2002sybil} were named and identified within the context of these systems first; and they are hard to defend against routing attacks~\cite{wallach2002survey}.
-Many attacks affect current systems that use them~\cite{timpanaro2011bittorrent}.
-Bittorrent~\cite{cohen2003incentives} eventually came to dominate the file dissemination application space, in part due to its simplicity and built-in incentives.
-It initially used a full replication strategy for storage and centralized trackers for node coordination.
-It later added decentralized trackers based on Kademlia.

-In contrast to these early system Walrus maintains a full and consistent list of all nodes through using the Sui~\cite{blackshear2023sui} blockchain, as well as their latest meta-data.
-It assumes these are infrastructure grade nodes and will not suffer great churn, but rather operate to get incentives and payments, and come in and out of the system based on a reconfiguration protocol.

-In the blockchain era, IPFS~\cite{benet2014ipfs} provides a decentralized store for files, and is extensively being used by blockchain systems and decentralized apps for their storage needs.
+IPFS~\cite{benet2014ipfs} provides a decentralized store for files, and is extensively being used by blockchain systems and decentralized apps for their storage needs.
 It provides content addressable storage for blocks, and uses a distributed hash table (DHT) to maintain a link between file replicas and nodes that store them.
 Publishers of files need to pin files to storage nodes, to ensure files remain available, usually against some payment.
-The underlying storage uses full replication on a few nodes for each file.
+The underlying storage uses replication on a few nodes for each file.